jentsang/hotdog-predictor/README.md

 ### Using Docker

-If you want to run the docker image of this repo, you can instead just run:
+If you want to run the docker image of this repo, you can instead just open `Docker Desktop`, and then in a terminal run:

 ```
 docker pull jentsang/hotdog-predictor